Region 6 (Portland Metro Area) Support Groups

 Grandparents and Other Relatives Raising & Parenting Children (SE Portland), held the 1st and 3rd Friday of each month, from 10:30am-12:00pm, at the Impact NW - Multicultural Service Center, in the Upper Conference Room, 4610 SE Belmont Street, Portland, OR 97215.
 "A support group for Grandparents and other relatives (such as aunts and uncles) raising and parenting children.
 The group is for those who were most likely not expecting to be raising children at this time in their lives.
 Understanding the stress and finding proper ways to deal with it is vital for our own emotional and physical health as well as for the health of your children."
 For more information, contact for Lisa P. Heard, 503-988-6300 ext.
 28316 or click here to email.

 For Children & Teens:

 Game Club in West Linn - Sponsored by Portland Asperger's Network (PAN).
 Held on the 2nd Friday of each month, from 6:30-10:00pm at West Linn Lutheran Church.
-"A place where kids, ages 5-18, who are with the umbrella of High Functioning Autism, including Aspergers, HFA and PDD-NOS, can be themselves while engaging in activities they love."
-Siblings are welcome. $8 donation per family requested.
+"A place where kids and young adults who are with the umbrella of High Functioning Autism, including Aspergers, HFA and PDD-NOS, can be themselves while engaging in activities they love."
+Siblings and the whole family are welcome. $10 donation per family requested.
 For more information please visit: pdxaspergers.org/game_club.

 FOR ADULTS (with or without an ASD diagnosis):